 Proof of high school completion or equivalent

-Background check clearance to ensure patient safety
+Background check clearance to support patient safety

-Basic computer literacy to manage pharmacy software
+Basic computer literacy for pharmacy software and electronic records

-Up-to-date immunizations, especially for healthcare settings
+Up-to-date immunizations, especially for healthcare or externship settings

 What are the typical courses in pharmacy technician trade schools in Fremont?